Skin care: At-home spa

 Who said taking time out is limited to birthdays, holidays and special occasions?
-Discover our home spa guide for enjoying some TLC all year round.
+Discover our home spa and skin care guide for enjoying some TLC all year round.

-Lately, with the hustle and bustle of life; running Malée in two continents and spending what time that is left with friends and family.
-Taking time out for a little indulgent pampering has been high on the weekly to-do list.
-A new commitment, where I give myself ‘Me’ time.
-Once a week a time to get mind, body and soul connected and just relax!
+Lately, with the hustle and bustle of life, running Malée in two continents and spending any time left with friends and family, taking time out for a little indulgent pampering has been high on the weekly to-do list.
+I made a new commitment: to give myself some me-time, once a week, to get mind, body and soul connected and just relax!

-A little time to read the latest magazine issues, or a few chapters of the current book gathering dust on my bedside table.
+A little time to read the latest beauty magazines issues, or a few chapters of the current book gathering dust on my bedside table.

 I have now personally rebranded bath time as the new ‘Me’ time.
 Phone on divert, door shut and a chance to turn the bathroom into a zen palace.

 In my current ‘Me’ time kit:

 - I use candles to transform the bathroom from drab to fab; the flickering light of Scented Candles and the scent throw off works like a charm.
 Cathedral effect is my style.

 - I have lost a phone to the bathtub in the past.
 Lesson learnt!
 I pick my playlist, plug in my Bluetooth headphones and place my phone on the opposite side of the room.
 Hands-free, I can focus on relaxation and no chance of the phone somehow ending up in my hands and in the tub.